JakBul/Premier-League-Quiz/README.md

 Premier League Quiz target users are:
 * Aged 01-99
-* Football lovers, fans, anyone who follows football in general as Premier League is the most watched leauge in the world
+* Football lovers, fans, anyone who follows football in general as Premier League is the most watched league in the world
 * Have an interest to test their knowledge

 What these users would be looking for: